-Aside from what the doctor and I discussed about, I went online and also did my research.
+Aside from what the doctor and I discussed, I went online and also did my research.
 And I am happy that I did.
-I did not regret our decision to pay P1000 for Dindin’s IQ testing.
+I did not regret our decision to pay P1000 for Dindin’s IQ testing in Bacolod City.

 The same is true about documentaries.
 Her Papa has saved many educational documentaries about a variety of topics in our media player and tablet that she can access anytime she wants to study.
-She is particularly interested about biology and surgery and even entymology.
+She is particularly interested about biology, surgery, even entymology.

 So now, I am more patient with her.
 I am more understanding about her nature.
 My only wish is that we could have done this sooner.